-During the second lockdown, 80% of pupils with SEND continued to attend school on a regular basis being either the children of essential workers or recognized as vulnerable.
-The other 20% were well support following our Remote Learning policy
+During the second lockdown 80% of pupils with SEND continued to attend school on a regular basis being either the children of essential workers or recognized as vulnerable.

 2. IDENTIFYING PUPILS WITH SEND

 Pupils with SEND continue to be identified initially by the class teacher, based on observation and assessment.
 In the case of EYFS, children will often be flagged as having SEND needs by their pre-school setting or parents at transition meetings.